1 of 3

 Double Filtration Plasmapheresis (DFPP, Double Filtration Apheresis):

-1. For each patient they install a sterile single-use set.
-There is no contact between the machine and the blood, the blood goes only through the sterile set.
+1. For each patient the clinic installs a sterile single-use set.
+There is no contact between the machine and the blood; the blood goes only through the sterile set.

 2. The machine washes the single-use set with saline to remove air.